Kamilaroi, Gamilaraay, or Gomeroi

 “No” Languages

-At the end of the words is a form of baraay, which is added to a word to mean “having”, and drops off the “b” after “l”.
-So this way of referring to languages is similar to saying that English is “No-having”, German is “Nein-having”, and French is “Non-having”.
+At the end of the "no" words is a form of -Baraay, which is added to a word to mean “having”, and drops off the “b” after “l”.
+So this way of referring to languages is similar to saying that English is “No-having”, Māori is “Kāore-having”, and Japanese is “Īe-having”.

 Gamilaraay | gamil “no” | + –(b)araay “having” |